bitpay/java-bitpay-client/GUIDE.md

 You must have a BitPay merchant account to use this SDK.
 It's free to [sign-up for a BitPay merchant account](https://bitpay.com/start).

+If you need a test account, please visit https://test.bitpay.com/dashboard/signup and register for a BitPay merchant test account.
+Please fill in all questions, so you get a fully working test account.
+If you are looking for a testnet bitcoin wallet to test with, please visit https://bitpay.com/wallet and create a new wallet.
+If you need testnet bitcoin please visit a testnet faucet, e.g. https://testnet.coinfaucet.eu/en/ or http://tpfaucet.appspot.com/

+For more information about testing, please see https://bitpay.com/docs/testing

 ### Usage

 This library was built and tested using the Eclipse IDE; the source code tree is directly compatible with Eclipse.